core-wg/href/draft-ietf-core-href.md

    is percent-encoded.
-   For CRIs, percent-encoding always uses the UTF-8 encoding form (see Definition D92 in {{Unicode}}) to convert the character to a sequence of bytes (that is then converted to a sequence of %HH triplets).
+   For CRIs, percent-encoding always uses the UTF-8 encoding form (see Definition D92 in {{Unicode}}) to convert the character to a sequence of bytes, which are then converted to a sequence of %HH triplets.
    <!-- As per 3986 2.1, use uppercase hex. -->

 Examples for URIs at or beyond the boundaries of these constraints are in {{<sp-constraints}} in {{the-small-print}}.